Remove Stains From Granite With The Official Granite Stain Removal Guide

 After about 24 hours, remove the plastic and allow the poultice to dry for another 24 hours.
 During drying, the stain is drawn out of the stone and into the poultice material.

 Lift the poultice from the stain using a wood or plastic scraper if necessary.
 Rinse the area with distilled water and buff dry with a soft cloth.
 Repeat the poultice application if the stain is not removed.
 I have seen some really tough stains take up to 5 applications of a poultice.
+You can order Stain Reaper marble and granite stain remover here.

 Though not a granite stain, soap film can build up on granite counters leaving granite tops and edges dull and unclean.
 If you have cleaned your granite tops with dish soap repeatedly, you probably have a soap film build up.
 Good news is, you can restore the shine on granite countertops with MB-3 Soap Film Remover.
 Simply dilute some MB-3 with water and wash away soap film.
 This will return the shine to your granite tops.